If you don’t measure churn, you can’t fix it. And if you’re not fixing it, you’re leaving serious money on the table.

 Here we will go through methods that help you analyze customer churn and identify reasons why you are losing customers.

-While NPS scores are a reliable measure of how high customer loyalty is, they can also reveal actionable insights into what part of your product experiences friction.
+While NPS scores are a reliable measure of how high customer loyalty is, they can also reveal actionable insights into what part of your product experiences cause friction.

-Apart from monitoring your NPS pattern, you can also look at qualitative responses from follow-up questions.
-Thus, you will find out what made a user give you a low score.
+Apart from monitoring your NPS score pattern, you can also look at qualitative responses from follow-up questions.
+By tagging NPS responses, you will be able to see common issues among passives and detractors, and what made a user give you a low score.

 Another way to analyze churn is to monitor user behavior and see if your customers are experiencing friction using funnels.